Korean, Edit

 ⑶ Supports the Punctuated Equilibrium Theory

-⑴ Common Characteristics of Organisms : Because they originated from a common ancestor
+⑴ Common Characteristics of Organisms: Because they originated from a common ancestor

 ① All organisms have the same basic biochemistry and share the same types of macromolecules

-② All organisms are composed of cells and have a bilayer lipid membrane as their outer boundary
+② All organisms are composed of cells and have a lipid bilayer membrane as their outer boundary

 ③ Eukaryotic cells share almost identical organelles

-⑵ Phylogenetic Tree : Represents the path of evolution as a branching tree
+⑵ Phylogenetic Tree: Represents the path of evolution as a branching tree

-⑶ Phylogenetic Methods : Molecular Clock
+⑶ Phylogenetic Methods: Molecular Clock

-① Tracking using rRNA : rRNA has the slowest evolutionary rate
+① Tracking using rRNA: rRNA has the slowest evolutionary rate

-○ Hemoglobin, cytochrome c, fibrinogen, histone proteins can also be used
+○ Hemoglobin, cytochrome c, fibrinogen, histone proteins can also be used instead of rRNA.

 ○ Mitochondrial DNA generally mutates about 10 times faster than nuclear DNA

-② Principle of Parsimony (Minimum Evolution) : Choose the phylogenetic tree
+② Principle of Parsimony (Minimum Evolution): Choose the phylogenetic tree with the fewest trait changes

-○ DNA-DNA hybridization experiment : Closer relationships have higher DNA melting temperatures (Tm)
+○ DNA-DNA hybridization experiment: Closer relationships have higher DNA melting temperatures (Tm)

 ③ Characteristics